-The four units of T-Port/Practicum will provide the students the opportunity to build soft skills, prepare for and gain employment in an automotive dealership.
-Hands-on experience in a repair facility enables students to connect learning in the classroom with real world experience.
-This course is designed to help the student with employment related skills including resume writing, interview skills, job attainment, retention and certification.
-Registration in each of these courses requires that students purchase liability insurance through the College.
-Each student must complete the total number of required hours over the four-practicum units based on manufacturer requirements. (offered spring semester only) No prerequisite.
-Offered on: A / 1 cr. hr.
+The four units of T-Port will provide the students the opportunity to build soft skills, prepare for and gain employment as an automotive technician.
+This course is designed to help the student with employment related skills including resume writing, interview skills, job attainment, and certification.
+The focus of Portfolio IV is the completion of the automotive portfolio and required work based learning hours.
+Students will be required to complete eighty (80) hours of supervised work based learning during this course.
+Students must successfully complete all four (4) portfolio classes and one (1) summer co-op experience for a total of 640 hours of total work experience to graduate.
+Registration in each of these courses requires that students purchase liability insurance through the College. (offered spring semester only) No prerequisite.
+Offered on: A / .5 cr. hr.